 He further solidified his reputation as one of Australia's most exciting young talents, scoring 147 for NSW in the U/19 National Championships final, in a Player of the Match performance to secure the Blues another title.

-Jack is also member of the Sydney Sixers in the BBL and plays 1st grade for Manly Warringah in the Sydney Premier Cricket competition.
+Jack is also a member of the Sydney Sixers BBL team and plays for Manly Warringah in the Sydney Premier Cricket competition.